 Second, the Bucks lost the series in six games to the Raptors.
 Whoops!

 That’s inconvenient.
 It busted up a journalistic narrative—Giannis’s ascendancy to best-in-the-world status—that has built up all year.
 This season, Giannis became the nigh-invincible player that basketball fans had hoped he would.
 When he came into the league, Giannis was a whispered rumor or magical creature who only hard-core hoops heads whispered about.
 He has always obviously had the physical gifts to become the best.
-The last several seasons, and this one in particular, have shown that he has the thoughtfulness and tenacity necessary to do the work to get there.
+The last several seasons, and this one in particular, have shown that he has the tenacity necessary to get there.

 Some thought he already had.
 He may well become the best in the business, but it turns out he’s on the same schedule as his predecessors.
 All those greats had to stumble in Conference Finals or Finals before reaching the mountain top, with the exception of Magic—and he played second fiddle during his first championship run to Kareem, the reigning best player in the world.
 It takes time, and there’s no shame in taking it.

 But the hype built up very quickly in the last few weeks.
 After all, Giannis is very easy to root for.
-He’s a seemingly decent person (and a bad, bad man) who is astounded by, and grateful for, the wild reversal of fortune that is his life.
-As a kid, Giannis picked up basketball so that he wouldn’t have to dodge racist gangs on the streets of Athens.
-Luckily, he also genuinely loves to hoop, and he’s really good at it.
+He’s a seemingly decent person who is astounded by, and grateful for, the wild reversal of fortune that is his life.
+As a kid, Giannis picked up basketball so that he wouldn’t have to dodge racist gangs who harassed him and his brothers on the streets of Athens.
+He also genuinely loves to hoop, and he’s really good at it.
 Giannis is mythic.
 Trouble was, we wanted the myth to be a fairy tale, one that reached an early, perfect apex.

 So those are the basketball reasons for Giannis’s premature anointment.
 There are others: for one, I think we all want the chance to look smart.
 Reporters, especially, have this impulse.
 You want to appear prescient and insightful, and wow your readers, peers, and rivals with your amazing analysis.
 This is why everyone is in such a hurry all the time to declare the end of the Trump administration, even though, despite all those endings, it has not ended yet.